Basilica of Our Lady of Graces

-Basilica of Our Lady of Graces is a Roman Catholic Church in Sardhana, 19 km north-west of Meerut, in the Indian state of Uttar Pradesh.
+The Basilica of Our Lady of Graces is a Roman Catholic church in Sardhana, 19 km north-west of Meerut, in the Indian state of Uttar Pradesh.

 Overview

-Basilica of Our Lady of Graces, also known as Churches among the Churches, is dedicated to Virgin Mary.
-The Church was built by Begum Samru, a Muslim Nautch girl of 14 who married a European mercenary soldier Walter Reinhardt Sombre.
+The Basilica of Our Lady of Graces, also known as Churches among the Churches, is dedicated to the Virgin Mary.
+The church was built by Begum Samru, a Muslim Nautch girl of 14 who married a European mercenary soldier, Walter Reinhardt Sombre.
 Samru converted to Roman Catholicism in 1781 and adopted the name Joanna Nobilis.
-She is regarded as the only Catholic ruler in India, and ruled the Principality of Sardhana in 18th and 19th century.
-The Church is the largest in North India.
+She is regarded as the only Catholic ruler in India, and ruled the Principality of Sardhana in the 18th and 19th centuries.
+The church is the largest in North India.